-Hemostemix Inc. has four wholly-owned subsidiaries.
+Hemostemix Inc. has five wholly-owned subsidiaries.
 Kwalata Trading Limited ("Kwalata"), incorporated under the laws of Cyprus, was established to own intellectual property ("IP").
 On October 1, 2018, previous management structured the sale of the IP from Kwalata to Hemostemix and planned the wind up of Kwalata.
 This transaction was not completed and Kwalata remains a wholly owned subsidiary of Hemostemix Inc., and continues as an IP holding company.
 Hemostemix Ltd., another wholly owned subsidiary, was incorporated under the laws of Israel to conduct manufacturing and perform research and development.
 Effective October 1, 2017, Hemostemix Ltd. ceased operations.
 On June 14, 2022, the Company incorporated PreCerv Inc. ("PreCerv") as a wholly owned subsidiary.
 PreCerv obtained a global field of use license to NCP-01 and its autologous stem cell technologies from Hemostemix.
 On August 15, 2023, the Company incorporated Hemostemix Quebec Inc. as a wholly-owned subsidiary.
-Hemostemix Quebec Inc. has applied for grant funding of \$6 million, to locate production of ACP-01 in Montreal (see note 3).
+On August 22, 2024, the Company incorporated HEM PR Inc. as a wholly-owned subsidiary.

-The Company incurred a net comprehensive loss of \$2,502,109 for the year ended December 31, 2023, (December 31, 2022 - net comprehensive loss of \$5,235,474) and had accumulated deficit of \$63,265,309 (December 31, 2022 - \$60,763,200).
-The Company used cash in operating activities of \$1,419,761 (December 31, 2022 - \$6,101,745) and, as of that date the Company's current liabilities exceeded their current assets by \$2,562,987 (December 31, 2022 - \$2,156,398).
+The Company incurred a net comprehensive loss of \$2,616,402 for the year ended December 31, 2024, (December 31, 2023 - net comprehensive loss of \$2,502,109) and had accumulated deficit of \$65,881,711 (December 31, 2023 - \$63,265,309).
+The Company used cash in operating activities of \$1,902,212 (December 31, 2023 - \$1,419,761) and, as of that date the Company's current liabilities exceeded their current assets by \$1,780,598 (December 31, 2023 - \$2,562,987).
 The Company's biotechnology is in the final-stage of the research of its main product ACP-01; as a result, the Company has not produced revenue nor achieved operational profitability and positive cash flows.

 These conditions give rise to material uncertainty that raises significant doubt about the Company's ability to continue operating as a going concern.
-The consolidated financial statements do not include any adjustments to reflect any events since December 31, 2023 or the possible future effects on the recoverability and classification of assets or the amounts and classification of liabilities that may result from this uncertainty.
+The consolidated financial statements do not include any adjustments to reflect any events since December 31, 2024 or the possible future effects on the recoverability and classification of assets or the amounts and classification of liabilities that may result from this uncertainty.
 The Company's ability to continue to operate is dependent upon continuing financial support.

-These consolidated financial statements were approved by the Company's Board of Directors on April 29, 2024.
+These consolidated financial statements were approved by the Company's Board of Directors on April 29, 2025.